 As a public institution, the Waunakee Public Library encourages use of its meeting rooms by community groups and community members.
 The Waunakee Public Library offers rooms of various sizes and features for use by small to large groups.
-The Meeting Room Policy here refers to usage of the Library’s Board Room, Small Conference Room, and Living Room.
+The Meeting Rooms Usage Policy here refers to usage of the Library’s Board Room, Meeting Room, and Living Room.
 Study Room usage will be governed by the Study Room Policy.
 Community Hall usage will be governed by the Community Hall Usage Policy.

 Meeting rooms are made available to the public regardless of the beliefs or affiliations of individuals or groups requesting their use, and use of the library’s rooms does not constitute the Waunakee Public Library’s endorsement or advocacy of a meeting’s content or an individual/group.
 Library meeting room use may include content that may be unorthodox, unpopular with the majority, or controversial in nature.
 The library adheres to the principles of intellectual freedom, adopted by the American Library Association, as expressed in the Library Bill of Rights.

-General Guidelines for meeting rooms (Board Room, Living Room, and Small Conference Room)
+General Guidelines for Board Room, Living Room, and Meeting Room

 Meetings are to take place during regular library hours and must end 15 minutes before the library's scheduled closing time.
 Exceptions may be made with the approval of library management.